 World, ©2012, Sage LaTorra, Adam Koebel

 If successful, the referee will reveal something interesting and useful about the subject relevant to the situation, even if they have to make it up on the spot.
-If the roll fails by 1, the GM will still reveal something interesting—but it’s on the player to make it useful.
 On a miss something bad might happen, often involving the time the PC takes thinking, but cannot be a lie, or misinformation (the player knows if they succeeded anyway).

 A bard's "folklore" ability may operate on this mechanic, either receiving a bonus of +1/+2; or the ability to answer "because I'm a bard" to the referee's "how might you know this."

 In addition to receiving XP for treasure recovered, characters can expend treasure for XP and additional rewards.

 On a given week, a character can spend up to 1d8×100 gp on one of the following activities:

 This costs 2,000 gp and takes 1 month.
 Each additional time, increase

 2,000 gp to the power of the number of times that attribute has already